SneakyDingo/Linux-Icon-Shortcut-Resurrector/README.md

 Linux-Icon-Shortcut-Resurrector is a band aid solution to stop Linux from resetting your custom shortcut icons to default settings.
 Setting it up will take a few minutes, but it's not difficult.

 # Overview

+Maybe you've assigned a custom icon for a program, but every time the program is updated, it reverts back to the default icon.
+These instructions will allow you to run an executable script that will revert back to your desired icon.
 I'll have you create a master file of the .desktop file with the custom icon image included.
 Then, we'll execute a shell script to replace the original .desktop file with the master file.
 Lastly, we'll create a new .desktop file for the shell script, allowing Linux to run it automatically on startup.
 This ensures that the correct icon path is maintained without manual intervention.

 # Instructions